Most residents pay for their own care

 Residents benefit from having a good advocate (usually a close relative or friend) to represent their interests, especially if they have any form of mental impairment.
 We ask for a certified copy of the relevant documentation to verify the details.

 If a resident lacks capacity to sign documentation and a registered “Power of Attorney” is not in place, we ask for a personal guarantee from a third party to cover the charges until a Deputyship Order has been made and the account has been paid in full.
-Our protocol for executing the Tenancy Agreement when a resident lacks mental capacity to give consent also needs to be followed.

 All charges for each month are payable in advance by Direct Debit on the first day of each month.